HONOR-X7c-ADS

 Designer | Arhon Macaraig

-Because she comes from a profession where she learned to be sensitive to criticism, Alicia is cognizant of the physicality of how beauty queens are constantly scrutinized.
+Having come from a profession that taught her to be sensitive to criticism, Alicia is acutely aware of how beauty queens are continually scrutinized.

 I really salute all the beauty queens because I’ve been in that situation, and I think it is something you don’t realize until you’re there how hard it is.
 Modeling and beauty pageants are very complicated industries that in a way, it could go both ways.
 You can either become a very strong person and learn and make the most out of it or it can either destroy you.
 Because you’re literally being observed, being judged, being labeled by your physical appearance all the time, constantly.
 Being a model, being a beauty queen is a 24-hour job.